The Work Is Not A Tool For Making Decisions (Or Is It?)

 7. “If I go there will be double.”
 Is it true?

-And question what’s actually stressful about making the decision.
+I invite you to lay aside the actual decision-making process for a moment and question what’s actually stressful about making the decision.
 You may find that there is no stress in decision-making at all, other than the self-induced pressure you put on yourself to do it right.

 Seeing this makes it possible to keep an open heart even when considering the question, “Should I stay or should I go?”